Updated August 21, 2025

 Conclusion

 Weingarten rights are a vital safeguard for unionized employees in California and across the United States.
-By knowing and asserting these rights, you can protect yourself from unfair discipline or termination.
-Remember, the key phrase to use is:
+For those non-union employees, you are subject to at-will employment policy.
+Be sure to read your employment contract and follow the guide we’ve set forth above.
+By knowing and asserting your rights, you can protect yourself from unfair discipline or termination.
+Remember, the key points to use are:

 Understanding and invoking these rights can make all the difference in a challenging workplace situation.
-If you believe your Weingarten rights have been violated, contact your union representative and consider filing a complaint with the NLRB.
-Knowledge is power—and in this case, it might just save your job.
+If you believe your rights have been violated, contact your union representative and consider filing a complaint with the NLRB, or contact your employment attorney.
+Knowledge is power—and in this case, it might just save your job and your reputation.